rusenask/mirage/docs/pages/basics.rst

                }

 These will be listed on the Tracker page.
 What just happened?
-The command you made executed a Stub-O-Matic command file (demo/first.yaml).
+The command you made executed a Mirage command file (demo/first.yaml).
 That file loaded a stub into Stubo's database, then simulated a request returning the expected response.
 These actions were logged and displayed on the Tracker page.

 There are a few key concepts that will make stubbing work.